mjkenno/gitingStartedWC/README.md

 3 I am allergic to dust /L/ lie

-This seens like it could get messy very easily -_-
+This seems like it could get messy very easily -_-